 Hans Christian Andersen was a Danish author and poet, most famous for his fairy tales.
-Among his best-known stories are The Steadfast Tin Soldier, The Snow Queen, The Little Mermaid, Thumbelina, The Little Match Girl, The Ugly Duckling and The Red Shoes.
+Among his best-known stories are The Steadfast Tin Soldier, The Snow Queen, The Little Mermaid, Thumbelina, The Little Match Girl, The Ugly Duckling, and The Red Shoes.

 Born in 1805 as the son of Hans Andersen, a poor but self-educated shoemaker, and Anne Marie Andersdatter, an illiterate washerwoman, Andersen grew up in the slums of Odense.
 From 1810-11, he attended two “pogeskoler” (infant schools).
-After that, his school attendance was somewhat haphazard, especially after the death of his father in 1816.
+After that, his school attendance was somewhat haphazard, especially after his father died in 1816.
 His mother sent the 11-year-old to work in a tailor’s shop and later a tobacco factory to help support the family.
 Unhappy with these jobs, he left home at the age of fourteen to seek his fortune in Copenhagen.

-In 1822 Jonas Collin, one of the directors of the Royal Theatre and an influential government official gave Andersen a grant to enter the grammar school at Slagelse.
+In 1822 Jonas Collin, one of the directors of the Royal Theatre and an influential government official, gave Andersen a grant to enter the grammar school at Slagelse.
 He lived in the home of the school headmaster Meisling, who was annoyed at the oversensitive student and tried to harden his character.
 Other pupils were much younger, 11-year-olds, among whom the six years older Andersen was overgrown.
 His appearance also drew unwanted attention — he had a long nose and close-set eyes.

 In 1827 Collin arranged private tuition for Andersen, and he gained admission to Copenhagen University, where he completed his education.